Media climate in Sweden

 To a UK reader, the use of phrases such as "he has been charged" within the context of an extradition case clearly creates the imputation that formal charges have been laid, when they have not. - Julian Assange

 The false reporting that Julian Assange has been ’charged’ with a crime has led to a complete misrepresentation of the proportionality issues of his extradition case in the UK.
-In Sweden this perception is also widespread, to such an extent that event the Swedish Prime Minister claimed that he had been charged while Julian Assange’s extradition case was underway at the magistrate’s Court in London, in February 2011.
+In Sweden this perception is also widespread, to such an extent that even the Swedish Prime Minister claimed that he had been charged while Julian Assange’s extradition case was underway at the magistrate’s Court in London, in February 2011.

 Sweden: Hostile Media Reporting, Fabricated stories appear in the mainstream media in the run-up to the Supreme Court judgment